Video shows good Samaritans pulling 2 people from burning car on I-495 in Andover

 They slammed on their brakes and pulled two occupants away from the fiery wreck as they waited for first responders to arrive.

+“I saw the flames and had realized I had to get him out as soon as possible,” he said.
+“I tried to carry him.
+I tried to lift him up but I think he had two broken legs and a broken arm.
+So, I couldn’t really carry him so I said, ‘OK I’ve got to drag you man and it is going to hurt.”

+Budgell said he has been in contact with the driver’s family and they told him the driver was due to undergo surgery Wednesday and is expected to be OK.

-There has been no word on the condition of the people in the car or what may have caused the crash.
+There has been no word on what may have caused the crash.

 This is a developing story; stay with 7NEWS on-air and online for the latest updates.